Trailer Maintenance Tips

 Trailer Light Systems:

 Have you ever driven down a dark highway and passed another vehicle that did not have its lights on?
 Chances are, you thought the other driver was a jerk, and you were right.
 It’s a bad idea across the board to drive with your lights off or out of order.
 Keeping your trailer properly maintained entails keeping your trailer’s lights in proper working order.
 This is especially important, as most states require trailers have functioning brake and tail lights, as well as turn signals and license plate lights.
 The wiring for all of these lights should be placed together as part of your trailer’s lighting system.
-In most cases, all wires converge at a central plug that connects to a wiring socket powered by your coach vehicle.
+In most cases, all wires converge at a central plug that connects to a wiring socket powered by your tow vehicle.
 When maintaining you trailer, take some time to follow the wires on both your trailer and your vehicle to ensure the wiring insulation is in good shape.
 Keep an eye out for corroded, worn or cracked spots.
 If you come across any weak points in the wiring, wrap it several times with electrical tape to insulate it.
-While your vehicle’s engine is turned off (and your lights in the “off” position for good measure), you must clean off your electrical connectors.
+While your vehicle’s engine is turned off (and your lights set in the “off” position for good measure), you must clean off your electrical connectors.
 Get rid of any road grime or other type of build-up.
 Once clean, dab on a little bit of dielectric waterproof grease – this type will not conduct electricity and keeps moisture out of your electrical connections.
 You can also dab this type of grease around light bulb sockets and other places where moisture can get into your electrical system.

 You must test your lights in practice before heading on the road.
 This can be a bit tricky with just one person, so grab a buddy, neighbour or family member.
 Test each of the lights in the system, one at a time and visually confirm they are functioning properly.
 Start with the tail lights and license plate lights.
 Next, test the turn signals, and finally the brake lights.
 Replace any bulbs that may have burned out and address any larger electrical problems before taking your trailer out on the road.